Engin-Boot/pong-stage-muskan01/Stage0/Exit-game.md

-# -give-this-module-a-name
+# Exit-game

 ## Feature

-What part of the game does this module deliver?
+This module is responsible to close the game.
+The variable score-one stores the score of player 1.
+The variable score-two stores the score of player 2.

 ## Acceptance Criteria

+### Scenario: Player 1 or player 2 press E

+  Given - Game screen is open

+  When - Player 1 or player 2 press E

+  Then - close the game

+### Scenario: Player 1 wins

+  Given - score-one > or = 15

+  When - declare player 1 winner

+  Then - close the game

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Player 2 wins

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given - score-two > or = 15

+  When - declare player 2 winner

+  Then - close the game